dougdonohoe/ddpoker/README-DEV.md

 This section is meant to help developers understand the code base, and it contains random bits of knowledge and advice.

-### Warning - This Code is Old!
+### Warning — This Code is Old!

 This code base was originally written over 20 years ago, beginning in 2002.
-The majority of DD Poker was written from 2004-2007, with sporadic updates after that.
+The majority of DD Poker was written from 2004 to 2007, with sporadic updates after that.
 The original JDK was 1.5 (aka Java 5).

-Amazingly, nearly all of our dependencies (Swing, Hibernate, Wicket, Jetty, Tomcat, log4j, etc.) have been updated to the latest versions that work with Java 17.
+Amazingly, nearly all of our dependencies (Swing, Hibernate, Wicket, Jetty, Tomcat, log4j, etc.) have been updated to the latest versions that work with Java 21.
 The only exception is `HSQLDB`, which we currently have at 1.8.0.10.
 The latest is 2.7.4, but this requires updating existing databases, which we don't want to deal with at this time.